galactic3/nearnames/contract/backlog.md

-standartize bash scripts, use ones from sdk examples if possible profile gas and storage limits check borrowing is used everywhere possible
+standartize bash scripts, use ones from sdk examples if possible profile gas and storage limits check borrowing is used everywhere possible define sources of truth for frontend fix tests not linked to actual code